jasmineyuan609/KNN/README.md

 Run the application:

-python main.py
+python knn_visualizer.py

 Usage

-Start the application and load a dataset.
+Launch the application and select a dataset.

-Adjust the k value to explore different classification outcomes.
+Adjust the K value to see how classification changes.

-Add new data points and see how the model classifies them.
+Add or remove data points interactively.

-Observe real-time changes in the decision boundary.
+Choose a distance metric (e.g., Euclidean, Manhattan).

+Observe decision boundaries and classifications in real time.

 Dependencies

-This project requires:
+The following libraries are required:

 Python 3.x